phanclan/tfe-create-workspace/README.md

 ## Verification
-* Confirm that your git commit triggered a VCS run in TFC.
+* Confirm that your git commit triggered a VCS run in TFC for 1-create-workspaces.
+* Confirm that your new workspace was created.
+* NOTE: You need run the create twice.
+Once to create the new workspace.
+And, again to apply the variables.

 🛑 At this point, I usually skip to Step 4.
 If you want to create and assign teams, then go to the next step.